 We had another very successful and productive year for research at UNSW School of Optometry & Vision Science (SOVS).

-We published a grand total of 260 papers for 2022 that went into the UNSW Research Output System.
-Here is a selection of papers that were published as Open Access:
+We published a grand total of 252 papers for 2023 that went into the UNSW Research Output System.
+Below is a selection of papers that were published in 2023:

 Professor Mark Willcox

 Director of Research